-Garlicky Kale with White Beans and Lemon is so easy to make and you can use it many different ways!
-I love to enjoy it on toast, with rice or just in a bowl by itself.
+Garlicky Kale with White Beans and Lemon is so easy to make, and you can use it in many different ways.
+I love to enjoy it on toast, with rice, or in a bowl as is.

 Do you enjoy strong flavors?
-I love them!
+I love them.
 The more garlic and lemon, the better.
-Those flavors are what gives this meal so much flavor and will having you making it again and again.
+Those flavors are what give this meal so much zing and will have you making it again and again.

-- Kale – I have made this recipe using both curly kale and Dino kale.
-Both taste delicious but I think I slightly prefer the Dino kale because it has a little bit of a nicer texture.
-If you don’t like kale, or don’t have any, you could also use spinach, mustard greens or collard greens.
-Really, just your favorite green that can stand up to heat.
+- Kale – I’ve made this recipe using curly and Dino kale.
+Both taste delicious, but I think I slightly prefer the Dino kale because of its texture.
+If you don’t like kale or don’t have any, you can also use spinach, mustard greens, or collard greens.
+Really, it’s just your favorite green that can stand up to heat.

 - White Beans – White beans are soft and creamy without adding too much of their own flavor.
-I think they go really nice with this recipe and don’t usually use any other type of bean.
-If you prefer, you could use chickpeas, butter beans, black beans, pinto beans, etc…
+They go great with this recipe, and I don’t usually use any other type of bean.
+You can use chickpeas, butter, black, pinto, etc.

-- Onion – Onion and garlic just go so well together when cooked up in the same pan.
-You can use any color onion you like, or even a shallot.
+- Onion – Onion and garlic go so well together when cooked in the same pan.
+You can use any color onion you like or even a shallot.

 - Garlic – Garlic really makes this dish so flavorful!
 You can use as much or as little as you want.
-I usually use about 3 cloves because I love garlic.
+I usually use about three cloves because I love garlic.

 - Lemon – You can also use as much or as little lemon as you like.
-I use a lot!
-I love the acidity it adds and it goes well with the garlic.
+I use it a lot!
+I love the acidity it adds; it goes well with the garlic.

 - Salt and Pepper – Salt and pepper are the only seasonings you need.
 They really help highlight all the other delicious flavors.